 \subsection{Implementation Details}

 \textbf{Datasets.} We evaluate the proposed method on synthetic and real-world datasets.
 RESIDE \cite{li2018benchmarking} is a large-scale synthetic dataset including indoor and outdoor scenes.
-This dataset contains five subsets, \ie Indoor Training Set (ITS), Outdoor Training Set (OTS), Synthetic Objective Testing Set (SOTS), Real World task-driven Testing Set (RTTS) and Hybrid Subjective Testing Set (HSTS).
+This dataset contains five subsets, \ie Indoor Training Set (ITS), Outdoor Training Set (OTS), Synthetic Objective Testing Set (SOTS), Real World task-driven Testing Set (RTTS), and Hybrid Subjective Testing Set (HSTS).
 ITS contains $13,990$ hazy images and $1,399$ clear images.
 SOTS consists of $500$ indoor and outdoor paired images respectively.
-Following the previous works \cite{qin2020ffa,liu2019griddehazenet,dong2020multi}, we adopt ITS and OTS to train the proposed method respectively and use SOTS and RTTS for performance evaluation.
-Furthermore, we test the proposed method on more challenging datasets, including HazeRD \cite{zhang2017hazerd} and DENSE-HAZE \cite{ancuti2019dense}, which are collected in the real-world scenarios.
+Following the previous works \cite{qin2020ffa,liu2019griddehazenet,dong2020multi}, we adopt ITS and OTS to train the proposed method respectively, and use SOTS and RTTS for performance evaluation.
+Furthermore, we test the proposed method on more challenging datasets, including HazeRD \cite{zhang2017hazerd} and DENSE-HAZE \cite{ancuti2019dense}, which are collected in real-world scenarios.

 \textbf{Experimental Details.} In the experiment, we augment the training data with random rotations of $90$, $180$, and $270$.
 We randomly crop a $240 \times 240$ patch in the training stage.
-The batch size is set to $16$ and all weights of the models are initialized by the Xavier method \cite{glorot2010understanding}.
-The learning rate is $2\times 10^{-4}$, which is steadily decreased to $1\times 10^{-6}$ by the cosine annealing strategy \cite{loshchilov2016sgdr}.
-The proposed model is optimized by the Adam optimizer, where $\beta_{1}$ and $\beta_{2}$ are set to $0.9$ and $0.999$ respectively.
+The batch size is set to $16$ and all weights of the models are initialized by the Xavier method.
+The learning rate is $2\times 10^{-4}$, which is steadily decreased to $1\times 10^{-6}$ by the cosine annealing strategy.
+We train all models for 400 epochs.
+And models are optimized by the Adam optimizer, where $\beta_{1}$ and $\beta_{2}$ are set to $0.9$ and $0.999$ respectively.
 In addition, we adopt the Pytorch framework to perform all experiments on the NVIDIA Tesla V100 GPU.

 \textbf{Comparison Methods.} We compare performance of our method with seven state-of-the-art image dehazing methods: DCP \cite{he2010single}, DehazeNet \cite{cai2016dehazenet}, AOD-Net \cite{li2017aod}, GridDehazeNet \cite{liu2019griddehazenet}, FFA-Net \cite{qin2020ffa}, MSBDN \cite{dong2020multi}, and AECR-Net \cite{wu2021contrastive}.